Astrodon 50mm Unmounted ExoPlanet-BB Square Filter

 Based upon the extensive work of Bruce Gary in his recent book, "Exoplanet Observing for Amateurs", Chapter 7 concludes that a "clear with blue-blocking filter should be the amateur's default choice for exoplanets".

 The Astrodon ExoPlanet-BB filter is that filter, where BB stands for "blue blocking".
-He concluded that this filter "has most of the high signal-to-noise advantages associated with unfiltered observing, yet it has most of the reduced systematics advantages associated with V-band and R-band observing.He recommended this filter for transiting expolanets, or BTEs, (those fainter than 10th magnitude) and for most telescopes <16 inches in diameter.
-He stated that the blue blocking creates a much smaller "air mass curvature" effect so that bluer stars could be measured as effectively as redder stars.
+He concluded that this filter "has most of the high signal-to-noise advantages associated with unfiltered observing, yet it has most of the reduced systematics advantages associated with V-band and R-band observing.He recommended this filter for transiting expolanets, or BTEs (those brighter than 10th magnitude assuming a telescope <16 inches in diameter).
+The rewards for using the CBB filter are that reference stars that are a different color from the target star won't produce annoying air mass curvatures in the light curve.
+Also, most moonlight is blocked by the CBB filter, leading to greater SNR.
+Finally, observations with the CBB filter exhibit lower atmospheric extinction.
+For an average star, the CCB filter will have a magnitude penalty of about 0.11 compared to a colorless (clear) filter.